Gastroesophageal reflux disease and heartburnHeartburn; GERD

 There is some evidence that asthma triggers GERD, but in people who have both conditions, treating GERD does not appear to improve asthma.

 Studies indicate an association between GERD and various upper respiratory problems that occur in the sinuses, ear and nasal passages, and airways of the lung.
 People with GERD appear to have an above-average risk for chronic bronchitis, chronic sinusitis, emphysema, pulmonary fibrosis (lung scarring), and recurrent pneumonia.
 If a person inhales fluid from the esophagus into the lungs, serious pneumonia can occur.
 It is not yet known whether treating GERD would also reduce the risk for these respiratory conditions.

-Dental erosion (the loss of the tooth's enamel coating) is a very common problem among people with GERD, including children.
+Dental erosion (the loss of the tooth's enamel coating) is a potential problem among people with GERD, including children.
 It results from acid backing up into the mouth and wearing away the tooth enamel.

 Chronic Throat Conditions

 GERD commonly occurs with obstructive sleep apnea, a condition in which breathing stops temporarily many times during sleep.
 Sleep apnea may develop in infants, children, or adults with GERD.
-It is not clear which condition is responsible for the other, but GERD is particularly severe when both conditions occur together.
-In adults, the 2 conditions may have risk factors in common, such as obesity and sleeping on the back.
+It is not clear which condition is responsible for the other, but GERD is particularly severe when it occurs together with sleep apnea.
+In adults, the two conditions may have risk factors in common, such as obesity and sleeping on the back.
 Studies suggest that in adults with sleep apnea, GERD can be markedly improved with a continuous positive airway pressure (CPAP) device, which opens the airways and is the standard treatment for severe sleep apnea.

 Complications in Infants and Children

 Children with GERD tend to refuse food and may be late in eating solid foods.